DKpdx/Artistry/README.md

 2. In the terminal, type https://gitlab.com/im-fine-with-whatever/fine-whatevers
 3. Switch to the directory

-Running Docker
+**Running Docker**
 ```
 docker volume create fwvolume
 docker-compose build
 docker-compose up
 ```

-Note
+**Note**

 If encounter a warning about missing environment variable named OS and macOS, it can be safely ingored

 ## API Overview

 #### Fine Whatever FastAPI

-Fine Whatever utilizes FastAPI for our backend to let users to create, update, and delete account.
-FastApi also allows the user to create, update, delete, and like art.
+Fine Whatever utilizes FastAPI for our backend to let users to create an account that allows them authorization to make any changes to their account.
+* They can update their account information, but also delete their account if they wanted to Being an authorize user, the user can create an art
+* The user can make changes to their art by updating it or they can delete it An authorize user can like other user arts

+The account, art, and likes are all store in the database.

 #### React